mablr/trace2e/crates/demos/PRESENTATION.md

 When a process performs an I/O operation:

 1. **Process requests permission** through P2M (e.g., "Can I write this data to file X?")
-2. **Local middleware checks provenance** - what are the sources of this data?
+2. **Local middleware gathers provenance** - what are the sources of this data?
 3. **Local middleware checks compliance** - are all sources allowed to flow to destination X?
 4. **For remote sources, M2M requests** are sent to other nodes to verify their compliance
 5. **Remote nodes check locally** - can their resources flow to destination X?
 6. **Results aggregate** - if all sources approve, the operation proceeds
-7. **Audit trail records** the decision and all checked sources